irdest/irdest/docs/website/content/home/intro.md

     This also makes it much harder to censor or control.
 Extensible_Title: An extensible architecture
 Extensible: |
-    An Irdest network can be composed of both various devices, as well as other networks, creating a network of networks; a new internet.
+    An Irdest network can be composed of both devices and other networks, creating a network of networks; a new internet.
 With the Irdest client SDK third-party applications can interact with other instances of itself on an Irdest network.